alex996/react-css-spinners/readme.md

 ## Browser Support

 To allow for customization, the library uses [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) which are [supported](https://caniuse.com/#feat=css-variables) on all major browsers except IE 11.
-Regular `style` prop would not suffice because some spinners use `@keyframes` rules that vary based on props.

 ## Examples